 Medium-term investors are usually those of us who are expecting to need the money soon.
 For that reason, it is important to keep a part of your portfolio allocated to low-risk holdings.
 You can take some risks in the medium-term, but since you might need the money you don’t want to take too many risks.

 Long-term investment horizon

-A long-term investment horizon, and mindset is perhaps the greatest attribute you can have as an investor.
+A long-term investment horizon and mindset is perhaps the greatest attribute you can have as an investor.
 There are several benefits, and it allows you to structure your investments in a totally different way.
-Since you do not have any time constraints, you can take more risk, and allocate your capital freely.
-With a long-term horizon you can generate outstanding returns, simply by buying and holding.
+Since you do not have any time constraints, you can take more risks.
+This directly affects your risk tolerance and risk capacity.
+Therefore, you can invest, and allocate your capital freely.
+With a long-term horizon, you can generate outstanding returns, simply by buying and holding.

 How to determine your investment horizon?